 This uses the existing NEAT GIS Protocol.
-Be sure to use the latest version--5.0 or later and preferably 5.0 or later--as these versions correct errors, simplify some steps, or at least indicate where protocols are in need of revision.
+Be sure to use the latest version-- preferably 5.0 or later--as these versions correct errors, simplify some steps, or at least indicate where protocols are in need of revision.

 2.2 Gross Area (including water): See NEAT GIS Protocol 2.2